Curiouskid0423/segal/al_config_guide.md

 # How to edit Segal configs

-A config file in Segal is essentially an extension from the standard `mmseg` config file with an additional `active_learning: dict` item and a customized runner instance, `ActiveLearningRunner`.
+A config file in Segal is essentially an extension from the standard `mmseg` config file with an additional `active_learning: dict` item and two types of customized runner instances, `ActiveLearningRunner` and `MultiTaskActiveRunner`.
 Below are the functionalities for each of the arguments of Segal, and some critical features in `mmseg`.

 ```
+""" GTAV DATASET IMPORT """
 custom_imports = dict(
     imports=[
         'experiments._base_.dataset_gtav',
     ], allow_failed_imports=False
 )

+""" PRETRAINED WEIGHTS """
-load_from = 'experiments/gtav_ckpt_fpnR50.pth'
+load_from = 'experiments/model.pth'

+""" BASE MMCV CONFIGS """
 _base_ = [
     MODEL_FILE,
     DATA_FILE,